 When you receive an invitation to someone's graduation, respond as quickly as possible.
 You don't have to give a reason to decline if you can't make it, or you can be very general with a brief explanation, such as, "I have a family obligation that day."

-You may want to throw a graduation party, but remember that it’s not only a time to celebrate moving on to the next phase of life, it’s an opportunity for parents, siblings, grandparents, aunts, and uncles to offer their congratulations.
+You may want to throw a graduation party, but remember that it’s not only a time to celebrate moving on to the next phase of life, but it’s also an opportunity for parents, siblings, grandparents, aunts, and uncles to offer their congratulations.
 If you invite friends to the event, make sure they understand that they are to be on their best behavior.
 It’s not a time to get rowdy and misbehave.

 Parents who are concerned that there may be problems at the graduation party should discuss expectations with their new graduates.
 Explain that if they want to be treated like the adults they are, they need to act like it and leave their childish behavior behind.
 If their friends act out, they’ll be asked to stop or leave the event.